-13. Nomenclature and definitions
+14. Nomenclature and definitions

 Term Definition and clarifications BIG Partner Entities identified as Partners by BIRAC to assist BIRAC in implementing the BIG scheme.
 More information in Annexure A2.
-BIRAC Biotechnology Industry Research Assistance Coun (BIRAC), a Section 8 'Not-for-Profit Company' of

-Government of India, has been set up as DBT's interface agency, to serve as a single window for emerging biotech companies.
-An entity registered under the Indian Companies Act 1956/2013.
-Control shall include the right to appoint a majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders agreements or voting agreements An entity registered under the Indian Companies Act 1956/2013.
-Control shall include the right to appoint a majority of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders of the directors or to control the management or policy decisions including by virtue of their shareholding or management rights or shareholders A physical resident of an incubator.
-For the purposes of the BIG scheme, an incubator is defined as a dedicated physical facility designed for housing R&D driven start-ups and individual innovators leveraging life sciences/ biotechnology/ bioengineering.
+BIRAC Biotechnology Industry Research Assistance Council (BIRAC), a Section 8 'Not-for-Profit Company' of Government of India, has been set up as DBT's interface agency, to serve as a single window for emerging biotech companies.
+Company An entity registered under the Indian Companies Act 1956/2013.
+Incubatee A physical resident of an incubator.
+Incubator For the purposes of the BIG scheme, an incubator is defined as a dedicated physical facility designed for housing R&D driven start-ups and individual innovators leveraging life sciences/ biotechnology/ bioengineering.
 In addition to physical infrastructure, the incubator will also typically provide access to scientific facilities, mentoring and advisory support, and other aspects of the innovation eco-system required to support early stage startups and innovators.
 An incubator must have formal approvals from the executive head of a host institution and/or BIRAC and/or NSTEDB as a long term (beyond duration of the proposed BIG project) and dedicated activity.
 Applicants (faculty, students etc) from research and academic organizations cannot claim their own research labs as ad hoc incubation spaces.
 However, the incubator may set-up arrangements with other organizations to make available specific facilities to the BIG Grantees on a need basis.
 Your chosen incubator may or may not be your BIG Partner.

-An Indian citizen is defined as one who is in possession of a government approved proof of nationality such as a valid passport.
+Indian citizen An Indian citizen is defined as one who is in possession of a government approved proof of nationality such as a valid passport.
 NRIs are Indian citizens.
 OCI/PIO cardholders are not eligible for this scheme.
 As per Article 9 of the Constitution of India 1949, people voluntarily acquiring citizenship of a foreign state are not deemed to be citizens.
-For the purposes of the BIG scheme, a functional and adequate laboratory is defined as one that: Has the necessary scientific infrastructure to carry out the BIG project If required, has essential EHS (environment,

-health, safety) practices in place for

-undertaking the BIG project.

-• If required, has essential approvals in place.
+Laboratory, functional and adequate For the purposes of the BIG scheme, a functional and adequate laboratory is defined as one that: Has the necessary scientific infrastructure to carry out the BIG project If required, has essential EHS (environment, health, safety) practices in place for undertaking the BIG project.
+If required, has essential approvals in place.